tdhock/tdhock.github.io/_posts/2022-02-21-torch-auto-grad-non-diff.md

 ## [2,]   -1   -1
 ```

-The output above shows that we have AUM=20 and derivative 1 for the
+The R code and output above shows that we have AUM=20 and derivative 1
-first/negative example, and derivative -1 for the second/positive
+for the first/negative example, and derivative -1 for the
+second/positive example.
+Those derivatives indicate that the AUM can
+be decreased by decreasing the predicted value for the first/negative
+example and/or increasing the predicted vale for the second/positive
 example.
-Those derivatives indicate that the AUM can be decreased by
-decreasing the predicted value for the first/negative example and/or
-increasing the predicted vale for the second/positive
-example.
-Consistent results can be observed from the python code below,
+Consistent results can be observed from the python code
+below,

 ```python